yanivabir/priza/README.md

  - Other types of masks.
  - Allow for differential alpha values for different groups of stimuli.
  - Calibrate monitor gamma function on startup.

-Outstanding issues:
-  - Screen flips in the animation loop are implemented without the "when" option.
-Further research and testing is needed to know which is optimal timing wise.